CraftAcademy/workshop/walkthroughs/step7.md

 end
 ```

 And run our specs again.
 We should go all green - our specs are passing.
-We now have a Course class that can be given a Title and a Description.
+We now have a `Course` class that can be given a `Title` and a `Description`.
 That is a good start.

 Lets shift our attention to `application.rb` for a moment.